Motor Coach Industries: Partnership with Daimler AG

 Motor Coach Industries announced on April 25, 2012, that it had reached a deal with German vehicle manufacturer Daimler AG to distribute its Setra brand of motorcoaches for the North American market.
 The agreement came as Daimler reconfigured its commercial bus operations in North America, also selling off its Orion brand of transit buses to New Flyer Industries.

 Under the agreement, Setra would build its S407 and S417 motorcoaches in Germany and ship them to North America, where MCI would sell and service the coaches using its existing dealer network.
 In exchange, Daimler would purchase a 10 percent share in Motor Coach Industries.

 The relationship between competitors was less than ideal.
 Daimler complained that MCI focused on its own motorcoaches, and did not allow for sufficient attention to the Setra brand.

 The deal came to an end on January 4, 2018, with Daimler signing a new distribution rights agreement with REV Group, a U.S.-based specialty vehicle manufacturer.
 Sales of new motorcoaches transferred immediately, followed by the service agreement in mid-2018.

 2015 acquisition

 On November 10, 2015, it was announced that Canadian bus manufacturer New Flyer Industries had agreed to acquire Motor Coach Industries, Inc. for C$604 million (approximately US$459 million).
 The deal closed in December 2015.

+In late 2022, the factory in Pembina, North Dakota was planned to be shut down; this decision was later reversed, and the facility has since remained open.
+The U.S. assembly line was moved to the NFI group facility in Crookston, Minnesota.